kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Predefined skin selection

-The Kaltura player has 2 available skins you can choose from: "kdark" which is the default skin and "ott" which is a custom skin for OTT products.
+The Kaltura Player has 2 available skins you can choose from: "kdark" which is the default skin and "ott" which is a custom skin for OTT products.
 You can select any of these skins or, if you create your own custom skin, you can select it the same way:

 ```javascript